726 N Midvale Boulevard, Suite B20 Madison, WI 53705

 How do I schedule a make up class?

 Please view the Class Schedule and select one or two options (same level) that work with your schedule.
-Email or call the studio and let us know the day of the absence, what class or classes might work, and what week you are hoping to do the make up.
+Submit a Make Up Request Form (found in our lobby or on our Class Schedule page, send us an email, or call the studio and let us know the day of the absence, what class or classes might work, and what day you are hoping to do the make up.
 We will then check our master roll sheets and let you know if there is availability.
 Students are also welcome to double up in a week if you will be gone for an entire week.
 Make up classes are not guaranteed and are solely based on availability.
+Students are welcome to one make up class per session.

 What about boys?